Kassaking7/KassakingSite/posts/Unity2DGame.md

 ## Everything starts here

+The code can be see at [github](https://github.com/Kassaking7/2D-side-scroller-game).

 I came up with the idea of designing a 2D game using Unity at the beginning of 2023.
-The reason might be I see some interesting game-designing videos or I just finished my first co-op and find myself doing something I'm not really interested in.
-(I mean, game is always more attracting, right?)
+The reason might be I see some interesting game-designing videos.

-To start this jouney, I first take a look at some tutorial videoes at youtube.
+To start this jouney, I first took a look at some tutorial videoes at youtube.

 One good video I watched is the flip bird tutorial [here](https://www.youtube.com/watch?v=XtQMytORBmM)

-I don't spend too much time on learning the grammar of C# at the very first, since I feel it pretty much like C/Java.
+I don't spend too much time on learning the syntax of C# at the very first, since I feel it pretty much like C++/Java.

 ## Basic Stuffs
 ##### 2023 Jan ~ Mar